NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Related Work

 \section{Related Work}

-Besides memories, various on-board sensors such as camera, accelerometer, gyroscope, magnetometer, and other components such as CPU magnetic radiations are utilized to provide fingerprints~\cite{bojinov2014mobile,son2018gyrosfinger,kim2018c,ba2018abc,willers2016mems,zhang2019sensorid,ba2019cim,quiring2019security,cheng2019demicpu}.
-Other recent works also explore commodity scanners to fingerprint 3D objects in order to track them~\cite{li2018printracker} and exploit the package variations as fingerprints for anti-counterfeiting~\cite{251596}.
-However, to obtain hardware fingerprints, those fingerprint extractions are relatively complicated in comparison with the memory (especially SRAM) enabled fingerprints.
-Moreover, only a limited number of raw bits can be extracted---applying fingerprint space transformation as NoisFre does on them is prohibitive.
-Therefore, subsequent computational-heavy error correction has to be mounted.
-Most importantly, in comparison with the memory, these accessories are less pervasive in IoT devices.
+Besides memories, various on-board sensors, such as cameras, accelerometers, gyroscopes, magnetometers, and other components, such as CPU magnetic radiations, are utilized to provide fingerprints~\cite{bojinov2014mobile,son2018gyrosfinger,kim2018c,ba2018abc,willers2016mems,zhang2019sensorid,ba2019cim,quiring2019security,cheng2019demicpu}.
+Other recent works also explore commodity scanners to fingerprint 3D objects to track them~\cite{li2018printracker} and exploit the package variations as fingerprints for anti-counterfeiting~\cite{dhanuskodi2020counterfoil}.
+However, to obtain hardware fingerprints, those fingerprint extractions are relatively complicated in comparison with memory, especially SRAM, enabled fingerprints.

-Hardware fingerprinting is closely related to the notion of physical unclonable function (PUF)~\cite{chang2017retrospective,herder2014physical,ruhrmair2013pufs}.
+Notably, hardware fingerprinting is closely related to the notion of PUFs~\cite{chang2017retrospective,herder2014physical,ruhrmair2013pufs,rahman2015aging,rahman2014aro}.
 Commodity memory fingerprinting, such as SRAM PUF and Flash PUF, is not new.
-However, mounting them on low-end IoT devices to derive a usable key for security functions rely on post-error correction to reconcile bits errors, which is cumbersome in terms of both overhead and security in practice.
-Our simple yet efficient NoisFre memory-fingerprinting addresses this gap.
+However, mounting them on low-end IoT devices to derive a usable key for security functions relies on post-error correction to reconcile bits errors, which is cumbersome in terms of both overhead and security in practice.
+Our simple yet efficient NoisFre memory-fingerprinting approach addresses this gap.